johnbillion/user-switching/readme.md

 Yes.
 When a user switches to another account, the `switch_to_user` hook is called with the new and old user IDs passed as parameters.

 When a user switches back to their original account, the `switch_back_user` hook is called with the new (original) and old user IDs passed as parameters.
+Note that the old user ID can be boolean false if the user is switching back after they've been switched off.

 When a user switches off, the `switch_off_user` hook is called with the old user ID as a parameter.